1. Setting up the GitHub account

 2. Forking and preparing the repositories

-Server Farmer consists of about 50 GIT repositories.
+Server Farmer consists of over 60 Git repositories.
 But don't worry, you will need to fork only 2 of them, and start with editing just one small file in the first forked repository.
 To start, just click on this link and then look for the Fork button in the upper section of the page:

 Just click on it and you're done.
 You just created your own copy of Server Farmer's main repository.
 Now you need to edit the global configuration file.
 Paste the below link into the browser, and remember to change your-github-login to your GitHub login: